 The Yasawa Flyer departs Denarau at 8.30am, and visits several of the Mamanuca islands on the way to the Yasawas (those Mamanuca islands are South Sea, Bounty and Beachcomber).
 If you want to get to any of the other Mamanucas, then you don't catch the Flyer.

 It is far easier to book a stay at your chosen island/s with the company that owns the Yasawa Flyer, and include the transfers... which also means you get picked up from your Nadi accommodation.
-I don't get any commission or payment when you do that, so that wasn't a sales pitch ;-) It simply happens to be the quickest, easiest, and least stressful way to organize your stay on the islands.
+I don't get any commission or payment when you do that, so that wasn't a sales pitch ;-) It simply happens to be one of the quickest, easiest, and least stressful way to organize your stay on the islands.
 There are several links to the AwesomeFiji.com website on this page.
-If you prefer, you can use the form near the bottom of this page to contact them directly.

 The short answer to that is "most likely".
 Unless you are staying at one of the exclusive resorts and can take a helicopter or float plane (lucky you!), then you will need to catch the 8.30am departure of the Yasawa Flyer.

-There are a few resorts that have their own water taxi service, but the majority rely on the Flyer to deliver and pick up their guests.
+There are a few resorts that have their own water taxi service (for example, Octopus resort), but the majority rely on the Flyer to deliver and pick up their guests.

 And you may need to do the same on the way home too, as the return leg gets back into Denarau after 5pm - too late to catch most international flights.